-On the Windows NT/2000 platforms the default sbspace and syssbspace (found in the onconfig file) are created during the installation of the server.
+On the Windows 2000 platform, the default sbspace and syssbspace (found in the onconfig file) are created during the installation of the server.
 You can add additional chunks of sbspace to this default sbspace or create additional sbspaces to access through the %SDEHOME%\etc\dbtune.sde file.